PsychoPunkSage/NixPills/pill08/README.md

 ```

 * We can run `unpackPhase` which unpacks `$src` and enters the directory.
 And you can run commands like `./configure`, `make`, and so forth manually, or run phases with their respective functions.

+> **TAKEWAY:**<br>
+> * `nix-shell` drops us into an isolated environment suitable for developing a project.
+> * environment provides the necessary dependencies for the development shell ~ `nix-build` provides the necessary dependencies to a builder.
+> * we can build and debug the project manually, executing step-by-step like we would in any other operating system.